 They have a reputation for speed and stability, and on yearly packages you can also access their own in-house DNS no spy servers.

 Cyberghost is cheap, just like NordVPN their size means that they can keep prices low, while offering great service.
 Annual plans start from as low as $2.10 per month, you can connect 7 devices at one time.
 Plus, you have 45 days to get your money back if you’re not satisfied.

 Private Internet Access (PIA)

 Based in the US PIA has earned itself a reputation as the most stable VPN in the industry.
-Even based within the 5 eyes jurisdiction it’s zero logs policy has been tested in a public criminal case twice and been found to stand up.
+Even based within the 5 eyes jurisdiction it’s zero logs policy has been tested and passed.
 Simply because PIA did exactly what they said and had no logs to show the criminal agencies.
-They are also an outspoken supporter of privacy and freedom online and sponsor various groups including the Electronic Frontier Foundation (EFF)
+They are also an outspoken supporter of privacy and freedom online and sponsor the Electronic Frontier Foundation (EFF)

-With 3,000+ servers in 30+ countries, they offer a server park comparable to some of the biggest VPN providers in the industry, but often fly under the radar.
+With 3,000+ servers in 30+ countries, they offer a server park comparable to some of the biggest VPN providers in the industry.
 Their servers also crank out some of the fastest speeds making it great for torrenting or streaming.

 They are also one of the few VPN providers that offer 128-bit AES encryption as well as 256-bit encryption.
-Both are considered unbreakable, but 128-bit gives you more speed with a lower level of encryption, particularly when you are using a trusted website.
+Both are considered unbreakable, but 128-bit gives you more speed with a lower level of encryption.

 They also offer an inbuilt ad blocker, multihop VPN much like NordVPN and even a SOCKS5 Proxy like IPVanish that means you can call and VOIP securely.